Anika-vdh/anivan25530_fto2506-a_anika_van_den_heever_sdf01/README.md

 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
 - 🤖 I love problem-solving and working on creative projects.
 - 🔥 Looking forward to building my first real-world application.
+- 🌱 I'm practicing using freecodecamp and Mimo

 ---